vigneshsweekaran/flipdazed.github.io/_posts/2020-04-14-introduction-to-neural-networks-in-python-using-XOR.md

 ## Learning parameters

-The "knowledge" of a neural network is all contained in the learned parameters whcih are the weights and bias.
+The "knowledge" of a neural network is all contained in the learned parameters which are the weights and bias.
 The weights are multiplied to each signal sent by their respective perceptrons and the bias are added as $y(x) = wx + b$ where $w$ is the weight and $b$ is the bias.

 The backpropagation algorithm (backprop.) is the key method by which we seqeuntially adjust the weights by backpropagating the errors from the final output neuron.